evanpurkhiser/rEFInd-minimal/README.md

     though it will depend on where you mount your ESP and where rEFInd is installed. `fdisk -l` and `mount` may help.

+ 2. Create a folder called `themes` inside it, if it doesn't already exist

- 2. Clone this repository into your refind configuration directory.
+ 3. Clone this repository into the `themes` directory.

- 3. To enable the theme add `include rEFInd-minimal/theme.conf` at the end of `refind.conf`.
+ 4. To enable the theme add `include themes/rEFInd-minimal/theme.conf` at the end of `refind.conf`.

 Here's an example menuentry configuration (from the screenshot)